georgebv/pyextremes/docs/user-guide/6-return-periods.md

 ## Empirical Return Periods

-Empirical return periods are assigned to observed extreme values using an empricial rule where extreme values are ordered and ranked from the most extreme (1) to the least extreme (n), then exceedance probabilities are calculated (see the following sub-section), and return periods are calculated as multiples of
+Empirical return periods are assigned to observed extreme values using an empirical rule where extreme values are ordered and ranked from the most extreme (1) to the least extreme (n), then exceedance probabilities are calculated (see the following sub-section), and return periods are calculated as multiples of